An elementary approach to rigorous approximation of invariant measures

-We define now a new discretization of the operator $L$, projecting on a new basis, with higher regularity.
+We define now a discretization of the operator $L$, projecting on finite dimensional subspace of densities with higher regularity with respect to the standard Ulam one.
 This permits us to get an estimate in the $||.||_{\infty}$ norm for the approximation error. \begin{theorem} Let $P$ be a partition ${a_0,\ldots,a_n}$ of $S^1$ in $k$ homogeneous intervals; let $\{\phi_i\}$ be the family of functions given by

 where by definition $a_{-1}:=a_n$.
-Let us consider the finite dimensional "projection" \footnote{We warn that this is not a formally projection, in the sense that $\Pi$ is not necessarily equal to $ \Pi^2$. }
+The finite dimensional "projection" \footnote{We warn that this is not a formally projection, in the sense that $\pi$ is not necessarily equal to $ \pi^2$. }

-has the following properties \begin{enumerate} \item $\textrm{\textrm{Lip}}(\Pi(f))\leq \textrm{\textrm{Lip}}(f);$ \item $||\Pi(f)||_{\infty}\leq ||f||_{\infty}$ \item $||\Pi(f)-f||_{\infty}\leq \textrm{\textrm{Lip}}(f)/k$ \end{enumerate} \end{theorem} \begin{proof} Item $1$ is true since:
+has the following properties \begin{enumerate} \item $\textrm{\textrm{Lip}}(\pi(f))\leq \textrm{\textrm{Lip}}(f);$ \item $||\pi(f)||_{\infty}\leq ||f||_{\infty}$ \item $||\pi(f)-f||_{\infty}\leq \textrm{\textrm{Lip}}(f)/k$ \end{enumerate} \end{theorem} \begin{proof} Item $1$ is true since: